 Mr. Quqqiaq: Thank you, Mr. Speaker.
-Before I go on to ask my questions, I wanted to congratulate Matthew Uttak on your red seal certification according to the Minister of Family Services minister's statement.
-Congratulations Matthew and it's a job well done.
+Before I go on to ask my questions, I wanted to congratulate Matthew Uttak on your Red Seal certification according to the Minister of Family Services' minister's statement.
+Congratulations, Matthew, and job well done.
 I'm proud of you.

 Mr. Speaker, my questions are for the Minister of Economic Development and Transportation.

-As the minister will recall, I have asked him a number of questions in the Legislative Assembly concerning his department's very important Community Transportation Initiatives Program, which is why I was very, very pleased to listen to his minister's statement last Friday.
+Mr. Speaker, as the minister will recall, I have asked him a number of questions in the Legislative Assembly concerning his department's very important Community Transportation Initiatives Program, which is why I was very pleased to listen to his minister's statement last Friday.

 Mr. Speaker, as the minister is aware, his department approved almost \$250,000 in funding under this program for three projects in Taloyoak and Kugaaruk during the 2019-2020 fiscal year.
 Two of the projects related to access roads and one of the projects related to small-scale marine infrastructure.

-Can the minister confirm which projects in Kugaaruk and Taloyoak received funding under the Community Transportation Initiatives Program during the recent 2020-21 and 2021-22 fiscal years?
+Mr. Speaker, can the minister confirm which projects in Kugaaruk and Taloyoak received funding under the Community Transportation Initiatives Program during the recent 2020-21 and 2021-22 fiscal years?
 Thank you, Mr. Speaker.